KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 # Astro Alley – Flappy Bird–Style RL Game

+--
+REQUIREMENT: Python 3.13 (I have found 3.14 can fail to load pygame) --

+--
+REQUIREMNET: PLEASE MAKE SURE TO RUN THIS IN POWER SHELL TO MAKE SURE YOU HAVE ALL DEPENDENCIES: pip install pygame torch numpy matplotlib moviepy
+--

-Astro Alley is a Flappy Bird–inspired arcade game where a rocket weaves through moving pipes.
+Astro Alley is a Flappy Bird–inspired arcade game where the goal is to pilot a rocket through moving obstacles.
-Under the hood, it includes a PyTorch PPO (Proximal Policy Optimization) agent that can learn to fly the ship on its own.
+Two modes:
+- User Mode (classic you play it style)
+- Autopilot Mode (This uses my RL trained agent to play)

+--
+Note: You DO NOT have to retrain the agent before running the app from main.py.
+I let the training algorithm run for 37 hours and saved it to the repository.
+--

+- You absolutely can run another training session and can quit anytime to save the best policy thus far.
+I just had time so I let it run.
+You can see that entire training session, sped up obviously, plus the entire project from code, to training, to the actual gameplay here: https://youtu.be/h-_DB1jLB14?si=vY6G8P_zvvaHYS9_

 Developer: Kody Graham